atlanmod/mondo-itmfactory-benchmark/README.md

 Based on the previously generated model, this transformation generates a UML diagram in order to allow integrating KDM-compliant tools (i. e., discoverers) with UML-compliant tools (e.g. modelers, model transformation tools, code generators,etc.).

 The transformations can be launched from the ant files contained in the **build** folder.
+Please note that the input and output models path should be edited before launching the transformation

 ### Queries
 #### Java code quality